supply purple CTA

 • depression or thoughts of suicide.
 You should pay attention to any mental changes, especially sudden changes in your mood, behaviors, thoughts, or feelings.
 Call your healthcare provider right away if you have any mental changes that are new, worse, or worry you

-Please click here for Prescribing Information and Medication Guide for Wegovy®
+Please see Prescribing Information and Medication Guide for Wegovy®.

 Wegovy® is a prescription medication.